nigelbrady/NPBImageCache/README.md

 //Do this in your app delegate, or before the first request is made...
 [UIImageView setSharedImageCache:[NPBImageCache sharedInstance]];

-//Make the request as usual.
+//Use AFNetworking to load the image from the URL as usual...
 UIImageView *imageView = ....
 [imageView setImageWithURL:url placeholderImage:nil];